Nissan reports first full-year net profit in three years

 "While Nissan has put in place agile business continuity plans, these continuous changes in the market are creating unprecedented uncertainty."

-The Japanese auto giant has faced a series of trials in recent years, from weak demand to the fallout from the arrest of former boss Carlos Ghosn, now an international fugitive in Lebanon.

-But the crisis-hit company has clawed its way back, helped in part by a recovery in demand for cars, and the effects of a weaker yen, which has hit 20-year lows against the dollar in recent months.
+Its bottom line was helped by a recovery in demand and the effects of a weaker yen, which has hit 20-year lows against the dollar in recent months.

+A weaker yen inflates the value of profits Nissan earns with overseas sales of its vehicles, and is a factor helping prop up earnings for many Japanese automakers as they battle supply chain disruption.

+Nissan announced it would pay a dividend for the first time in three years, reflecting its positive results.

 © 2022 AFP